 That factor is low self esteem.

 I had self esteem issues since I was framed/accused of harassment in high school.
-After this happened, I felt so guilty that I felt like I didn’t only deserve attractive girls and women in my life, but I felt like I didn’t deserve anything good in my life.
+After this happened, I felt so guilty that I felt like I didn’t only deserve attractive girls and women in my life, but I felt like I didn’t deserve anything good in my life, whether it was related to the opposite sex, education, vocation, whatever.

 No one ever really knew about this, and this is something that I didn’t even tell the bevy of counselors that I saw in my late 20s.
 But it was something that held me back in literally every aspect of my life.